sehyunlee217/paper_implementations/README.md

 These are papers implemented from scratch to obtain a better understanding of how Neural Networks work.
-The current, and also slightly ambitious order for implementing papers are:
+The current, and also slightly ambitious list, in no specific order for implementing papers are:

 1. Resnet
 2. Batch/Layer Normalization